nucleic/enaml/README.rst

   + Quick and simple or complex and specialised.
   + See the structure of your GUI at a glance.

-- Let you rapidly protoype new GUIs interfaces.
+- Let you rapidly prototype new GUIs interfaces.

   + Intelligently layout your GUI, using symbolic constraints.
   + It automatically adapts for different platforms, different window sizes.